-With the current environment, a lot of us are facing working from home on short notice.
-Whilst you might feel underprepared for this scenario, here are 5 easy steps you can follow to avoid discomfort at your workstation.
+With the current environment, a lot of us are still working from home.
+Whilst we have been in lockdown for quite some time now, many of the people we are seeing in our clinics are those who have pain caused by a poor home office setup.
+Here are 5 easy steps you can follow to avoid discomfort at your workstation.

 - 1. Adjust your chair height so that your forearms are parallel with your work surface.
 This prevents all manner of upper limb discomfort, shoulder, neck pain, forearm overload, wrist pain and hand injuries, it prevents the need for “hitching” shoulders to type and mouse.

 - 2. If your feet are not supported by the floor in the above position, implement a footrest.
 You can be creative and use a phone book or a few sturdy textbooks.

 - 3. Screens should be at eye level – your eye line should hit the top 1/3 of the screens without tilting your neck.
 This will prevent discomfort through your cervical spine throughout the day.
 If you’re on a laptop, this will mean using books, and an external keyboard and mouse.
 If you are a multifocal user glasses, adjust the screens to see easily without moving your neck.

 - 4. Sit right back into your chair (no perching!), lean onto the backrest and bring the chair close into your desk.
 This prevents back and trunk muscle fatigue by allowing the body to rest onto the chair more efficiently and also reduces overreaching for desktop items.